 Notice how you feel on the inside once you have expressed yourself through movement.
 You might feel fast, bouncy, slow, bubbly, floating, tingling, pounding, light, heavy, stuck or you may feel nothing at all.

 Whatever you feel is ok but take time to notice what your body is telling you and what this might mean.
 Is your feeling happy, sad, angry or scared?
 You may have another word you would like to use to describe it.
-Tell someone in your family what your word is or tell your teacher on Showbie.
+Tell someone in your family what your word is or tell your teacher on SeeSaw.

 I think your teacher might smile if you send them a video of your very own silly walk - give it a go and see.